balancer/docs-v3/docs/concepts/vault/transient.md

 ### 1. Enabling transient state
 The transient state is activated when the `transient` modifier is used during the invocation of the Vault.
 Initially, the current caller is added to the `_handlers` list.
 As the transient state is enabled, the Vault hands back control to the caller through a callback, which allows all the previously mentioned functions to be called.

 After the operations within the callback are completed, the transient state is expected to be closed.
 This means all `handlers`, except for the last one, are removed from the `_handlers` list.
-The final `handler` can only be removed if all the credit and debt accumulated during the callback execution is settled, which is indicated by `_nonzeroDeltaCount` being zero.
+The final `handler` can only be removed if all the credit and debt accumulated to each individual handler during the callback execution is settled, which is indicated by `_nonzeroDeltaCount` being zero.

 ```solidity
 modifier transient() {